kayaugurcan/ugr-e-commerce/README.md

 # ugr

-This is an educational FLutter e-commerce app.
+This is an educational Flutter e-commerce app.